Navigating Your Notice Period: A Step-by-Step Guide

 10. Not Being Open to Feedback

 Most firms conduct exit interviews.
-Be open to feedback and criticism during your exit interview.
+Be open to feedback and criticism during your exit interview questions.
 Accept constructive feedback as a developmental tool and prepare for your next opportunity.
 Not being open to feedback during your notice period will not serve you or your employer well.

 Earn in Six-figures with chegg